 What Is Sea Glass?

 Before you go sea glass hunting, you should know how to spot them.
-So what are these glass made of?
+So what are these bits of glass made of?
 Do they naturally occur?
 Do they appear seasonally?
 Here’s what you need to know:

 - Sea glass takes 30 to 50 years to form.
 The glass came from broken bottles, glassware, shipwrecks, and other glass-turned-trash.
 They roll and tumble in the ocean, removing the sharp edges with every movement of the waves until they become smooth and frosted.